lukeswitz/ouispy-detector/ouis.md

 <div align="center">

-**Quick Copy:** Click the copy button in the top-right corner of the CSV block above
+**Quick Copy:** Click the copy button in the top-right corner of any code block above

 </div>